avidale/arxivarius/README.md

 This repo contains an example of a simple virtual assistant, written in Python 3.
 This assistant has two functions: search papers on arXiv.org or just chit-chat.

+You are invited to extend and improve it.

 ### What is it
 In the current state, the assistant can be deployed on Heroku.com and run as a bot in Telegram.